marina-alh/Bike-sharing-demand-analysis/README.md

 TASK 3: EDA with tidyverse and ggpl2

-TASK 4: Disigning a model for prediction o Rented Bikes
+TASK 4: Designing a model for prediction o Rented Bikes

-4.1:Predict Hourly Rented Bike Count using Basic Linear Regression Models
+4.1 Predict Hourly Rented Bike Count using Basic Linear Regression Models

         Split data into training and testing datasets Build a linear regression model using only the weather variables